gutma-org/flight-logging-protocol-development/Flight_logging_protocol.md

 	}

-This is the main part of the file.
-The format is self describing i.e. it contains the types that are logged.
-It is must be a valid GeoJSON Point FeatureCollection with the each point having additional mandator properties of timestamp, gps\_altitude and groundspeed.
+ The format is self describing i.e. it contains the geometry types that are logged.
+It is must be a valid GeoJSON FeatureCollection with the each geometry having additional mandatory properties of timestamp, gps\_altitude and groundspeed.
+In case of declaring in linestrings, each co-ordinate should be accompanied by timestamps.

-### flight\_logging\ section
+### flight\_logging section
-This part of the logging encompasses any additional logging items that need to be logged and provides flexibility to the logger to log additional items.
+This part of the logging encompasses any additional logging items that need to be logged and provides flexibility to the logger.
+This is the "Extended log"

 	"flight_logging": {
 		"flight_logging_items": [